navcoin/NavHub/content/news/2018/04/navcoin-core-manifestos/index.md

 Alex has also been investigating the staking difficulty bug, and thinks he’s close to finding the cause.
 He will give more info soon.

-Craig has had a week full of meetings, researching blockchain tech, and leading the efforts behind a suite of NavCoin Core manifesto’s.
+Craig has had a week full of meetings, researching blockchain tech, and leading the efforts behind a suite of NavCoin Core manifestos.
 The aim of this is to inspire a lot more people to start contributing to the NavCoin project.
 So alongside drafting Manifestos with other community members, he has been refining the NavCore Community Hub at navcore.org - looking at ways to make the ‘projects’ page more useful and nicer looking.

 ‘Project Craig’ has also been getting some overdue work too - including more sleep, which is much needed after several crazy busy months.